wixplosives/stylable.io/docs/guides/handbook/namespace.md

 | Layer           | `@layer theme`     | `@layer NAMESPACE__theme`     |

 :::note
-Stylable does not namespace `id`, `custom-element`, `attribute`, or other symbols at the moment, but we may add additional symbol namespacing support in the future.
+Stylable does not namespace `id`, `custom-element`, `attribute`, or other symbols at the moment, but may add additional symbol namespacing support in the future.
 :::

 ## Global